-The MAPS statement is a 23-item checklist of recommendations (Table 1) that we consider essential for complete and transparent reporting of studies that map onto generic preference-based outcome measures.
-The 23 reporting items are presented numerically and categorised within six sections, namely: (1) title and abstract (two items); (2) introduction (two items); (3) methods (nine items); (4) results (six items); (5) discussion (three items); and (6) other (one item).
+The MAPS statement is a twenty-three item checklist of recommendations (Table 1) that we consider essential for complete and transparent reporting of studies that map onto generic preference-based outcome measures.
+The twenty-three reporting items are presented numerically and categorized within six sections, namely: (i) title and abstract (two items). (ii) introduction (two items). (iii) methods (nine items). (iv) results (six items). (v) discussion (three items). and (vi) other (one item).
 The reporting of each item does not necessarily have to follow the order within the MAPS statement.
 Rather, what is important is that each recommendation is addressed either in the main body of the report or its appendices.
 Several biomedical journals have endorsed the MAPS statement.
-These include Applied Health Economics and Health Policy, Health and Quality of Life Outcomes, International Journal of Technology Assessment in Health Care, Journal of Medical Economics, Medical Decision Making, PharmacoEconomics and Quality of Life Research.
-We encourage other journals and
+These include Applied Health Economics and Health Policy, Health and Quality of Life Outcomes, International Journal of Technology Assessment in Health Care, Journal of Medical Economics, Medical Decision Making, PharmacoEconomics, and Quality of Life Research.
+We encourage other journals and research interest groups to endorse the MAPS statement and authors to adhere to its principles.